slytomcat/URLshortener/README.md

 The service requires Redis database connection.
 See example how to run Redis in Docker in [redisDockerRun.sh](https://github.com/slytomcat/URLshortener/blob/master/redisDockerRun.sh)

 When `URLshortener` starts it also performs a self-healthcheck.
+If `URLshortener` misconfigured or initial healthcheck failed then it returns non zero exit code

 ### Request for short URL: